giabaoAu/folio-nextjs/README.md

 ## NOTE!

-1. Some UI used from: acerternityUI
+1. Some UI used from: `acerternityUI`
-2. next-themes from npm website
+2. next-themes from: `npm website`
-3. Dark-mode was implemented from shadcn.ui
+3. Dark-mode was implemented from `shadcn.ui`
-4. Some object data can be changed in data/index.ts
+4. Some object data can be changed in `data/index.ts`
-5. Gradient used for the GridBentoItem taken from: cssgradient.io
+5. Gradient used for the GridBentoItem taken from: `cssgradient.io`
+6. To minimize React19 incompability issue -> npm install react18 reactDOM18 --legacy-peer-deps

 ### New things I learned